Talel-bm/Data-Explainer/README.md

 # Insurance Claims Analyzer

+## Introduction

-This project is an AI-powered tool for analyzing automobile insurance claims data.
-It uses advanced natural language processing techniques to query and analyze CSV data files containing insurance claim information.
+The Insurance Claims Analyzer is a sophisticated Natural Language Processing (NLP) and Machine Learning (ML) powered tool designed for in-depth analysis of automobile insurance claims data.
+This project leverages advanced vector embedding techniques and Large Language Models (LLMs) to enable semantic search and natural language querying of structured CSV data.

-## Features
+Key technical features include:

-- Custom CSV data loader with date parsing
+- **Custom CSV Data Ingestion**: Utilizes a bespoke CSV reader with intelligent date parsing and document structuring.
+- **Vector Embedding**: Implements HuggingFace embeddings to convert textual data into high-dimensional vector representations.
-- Integration with Chroma vector store for efficient data querying
+- **Efficient Vector Storage**: Integrates ChromaDB as a vector store for optimized similarity search capabilities.
-- Query engine powered by the Llama 3.1 model via Ollama
+- **LLM-Powered Query Engine**: Employs the Llama 3.1 model via Ollama for natural language understanding and query processing.
+- **Text-to-SQL Conversion**: Incorporates an LLM-based converter to translate natural language queries into executable SQL, bridging NLP with traditional database querying.
-- Interactive command-line interface for querying the data
+- **Interactive CLI**: Provides a command-line interface for real-time data exploration and analysis.

+This tool is built on the LlamaIndex framework, offering a scalable and extensible architecture for handling large volumes of insurance claim data.
+It's designed to assist insurance professionals, data analysts, and researchers in extracting actionable insights from complex claim datasets through intuitive natural language interactions.

 ## Installation